Accepting applications: 2025-2026 (VSLO opens mid-to-late February)

 scott.campbell@dm.duke.edu

-Contact Scott Campbell to inquire about application requirements (i.e. VSAS open date, VSAS application requirements check list, professional liability) and participation requirements (i.e. background check, immunizations).
+Contact Scott Campbell to inquire about application requirements (e.g., VSLO open date, VSLO application requirements checklist, professional liability) and participation requirements (e.g., background check, immunizations).

 Wendy Thompson, C-TAGME, GME Program Coordinator